 This requires evaluation of past and present data.
 This, in turn, improves the decision-making process and the outlook of the business.

-Jotting down the FAQ’s covered in this blog with regards to what does a business analyst do:
+Jotting down the FAQ’s covered with regards to what does a business analyst do in the following sections:

 - What are the roles and responsibilities of a business analyst?